Flexberry/flexberry.github.io/pages/products/flexberry-winforms/forms/fw_uni-win-edit.en.md

 folder: products/flexberry-winforms/
 lang: en
 autotranslated: true
-hash: e215a71fec38cf5a8b97a476aaf8942eec22e55f5c6adecb1e7da808463b475b
+hash: 3e6811d51868b71f8e0775d064c1d35949186f8f71591e721f96ba64228564ac
 ---

-Of course, you can `вручную` to place controls and link them via `EditManager` with data objects, however, to facilitate this work, there is no universal form of editing, which automatically, according to the type of the object data, views, places the controls and provides a user interface for editing a data object (toolbar, status line).
+Of course, you can» «manually place the controls and link them via `EditManager` with data objects, however, to facilitate this work, there is no universal form of editing, which automatically, according to the type of the object data, views, places the controls and provides a user interface for editing a data object (toolbar, status line).

 In order to use the generic edit form, you must:
 * To design a universal form for editing, passing in a constructor parameter representation, which must be edited: